 Osteoarthritis of the knee is a form of arthritis which causes the cartilage and bone to wear away within the knee joint due to repetitive motion.
 The cartilage inside your knee joint serves as a cushion, absorbing the shock from impact and protecting the bones of the joint from coming into contact with one another.
 The cartilage also provides stability to the joint, ensuring each section remains in its proper place.
 As the cartilage deteriorates, the joint becomes inflamed, causing pain, swelling, and stiffness in the knee joint.
 Once this deterioration occurs, your range of motion diminishes, affecting quality of life.

 Osteoarthritis is a very common condition that affects nearly 30 percent of the population.
 Prior to reaching age 50, men and women are equally affected by osteoarthritis.
 After the age of 50, more women are affected by the condition than men.

-There are different types of arthritis that may qualify a patient as a candidate for partial knee replacement surgery.
+There are different types of arthritis that may qualify a patient as a candidate for our partial knee replacement in Los Angeles.
 Medial or lateral knee osteoarthritis are conditions that may be treatable through a partial knee replacement.
 Medial osteoarthritis refers to inflammation and pain that is located inside the knee joint that is nearest the opposite knee.
 Lateral osteoarthritis refers to inflammation and damage that is found inside the compartment of the knee joint that is furthest from the opposite knee joint.
 Typically, most damage due to osteoarthritis of the knee is medial.

 Partial knee replacement surgery is suitable in patients who only have damage from arthritis in part of the affected knee joint.
 This type of knee replacement surgery preserves the healthy portions of the knee, allowing for greater range of motion and function following surgery.